This is a complete list of NPS survey best practices.

-Learn when and how often to send NPS surveys, how to increase the response rate, and evaluate customer loyalty better.
+Discover when and how often to send NPS surveys, how to increase the response rate, and evaluate customer loyalty better.

 What is NPS – A Quick Recap

-The core of NPS is a simple survey question.
+The core of the NPS is a simple survey question.
 In its most common form, it looks like this:

 “How likely are you to recommend [PRODUCT or SERVICE] to a friend or colleague?”

-Based on those answers, you can identify three types of customers in your user base:
+Customers give answers by using a rating scale of 0-10 and based on those answers, you can identify three types of customers in your user base:

 - Promoters – Loyal customers who’d be more than willing to recommend you to others.